PyHOGS/pyhogs.github.io/content/How to.../intro-netcdf4-module.md

 	temp = tempgrp.createVariable('Temperature', 'f4', ('time', 'lon', 'lat', 'z'))
 	time = tempgrp.createVariable('Time', 'i4', 'time')

-The first argument is the name of the variable, the second argument sets the [datatype](http://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html) and the third argument sets the shape. "f4" specifies a 32 bit float and "i4" represents a 32 bit integer[^1].
+The first argument supplies the name of the variable, the second argument sets the [datatype](http://docs.scipy.org/doc/numpy/reference/arrays.dtypes.html) and the third argument sets the shape. "f4" specifies a 32 bit float and "i4" represents a 32 bit integer[^1].
 The shapes of the variables are specified using the dimension names.
 To create a scalar variable, one would omit the third argument.

 Let's look at what we have done so far[^2],